 on the geraniums

-over the grave/
+over the grave/I also remember

 during my second hospitalization